Skip to main content

 • Increase your fiber intake gradually—if you are eating more than 20 grams per day, try to space this out over the course of each meal/snack instead of all at once.

-• Request an increase in antacid or proton pump inhibitor medication from your doctor- many people have success with this.
+• Request an increase in antacid or proton pump inhibitor medication from your doctor- many people have had success with this.

 • Work with your doctor to find the right balance between what you are eating and how much fiber is in it.
-This can be a great solution for some people but unfortunately may not work perfectly for everyone—which means that diarrhea will likely continue to happen from time to time until you figure out your ideal post-gastric sleeve diet plan.
+This can be a great solution for some people but, unfortunately, may not work perfectly for everyone—which means that diarrhea will likely continue to happen from time to time until you figure out your ideal post-gastric sleeve diet plan.